-Average monthly bill for all small general customer-generators in 2021 customer-generators with Exporting Systems active for all of 2021.
-Similar to the analysis in Section 6.2, the analysis uses an Export Credit Rate of \$0.03781.
-On an average monthly basis, small general customer-generators calculated average monthly bill is \$19.72 under Net Energy Metering and a monthly measurement interval.
-Moving from a monthly to hourly measurement interval results in an average monthly bill of \$35.03.
-The real-time measurement results in an average monthly bill of \$36.23.
-Moving from a monthly to real-time measurement results in an average monthly bill increase of approximately \$16.
-However, this does not reflect the average monthly reduction compared to no solar installed.
+Figure 6.7Average monthly bill for all commercial customer-generators in 2021 the analysis uses an Export Credit Rate of \$0.03781.
+On an average monthly basis, commercial customer-generators calculated average monthly bill was \$771 before solar and \$614 under Net Energy Metering and a monthly measurement interval.
+Moving from a monthly to hourly measurement interval results in an average monthly bill of \$637.
+Moving from a monthly to hourly measurement results in an average monthly bill increase of approximately \$23 or 4%.